'SNL' asks Judge Jeanine to review Kyle Rittenhouse verdict and talk to Donald Trump - ExBulletin

 By Frank Pallotta, CNN Business

-There was a lot of news to cover this week, and “Saturday Night Live” had its judge Jeanine to take charge of it all.
+There was a lot of news to cover from this week, and “Saturday Night Live” had its judge Jeanine taking care of everything.

 The Fox News personality, played by Cecily Strong, opened the Saturday night episode of the NBC variety show.